metadata toggle

 Romifidine should be administered up to 5 minutes before the butorphanol dose.

-Before this product is combined and administered in the same syringe as another veterinary medicinal product always refer to the section on Incompatibilities.
+Before this veterinary medicinal product is combined and administered in the same syringe as another veterinary medicinal product always refer to the section on Major incompatibilities.

 The maximum number of vial punctures when using needle sizes 21G and 23G should not exceed 100 and when using a 18G needle, the maximum should not exceed 40.